oleg-kozlyuk-grafana/go-canopy/README.md

 # Canopy

-Canopy is a Go code coverage analysis tool that helps you understand coverage for your changes.
-It compares your local changes against coverage data to highlight uncovered lines in your diff.
+Canopy is a Go code coverage analysis tool that allows to highlight uncovered lines in diff - based on local working directory, specific commit or diff between HEAD and base commit

 ## Features